phuze/windows-10-missing-search-icons/README.md

 # Noteworthy

-Bearing in mind, this is only a stop-gap solution and ideally, finding the root cause would be the ultimate end goal.
-However, I believe that rests squarely on Microsoft's shoulders.

-I considered writing a program that would automatically find and replace some of the most common Windows icons, (ie: Calculator, Settings, etc), but I'm not not sure I really want to invest the time.
-If anyone else would like to explore that idea, I think it would be great.

-I'll further add that in my efforts to narrow down the real cause, I found some instances where the `AppManifest.xml` files for applications referenced non-existant icon image assets.
+In my efforts to narrow down the root cause, I found some instances where the `AppManifest.xml` files for applications referenced non-existant icon image assets.
 There were also some instances where the AppManifest correctly referenced the image asset, yet was still missing while using Windows Search.

 My personal feeling is that whatever is happening under the hood, is related to Cortana, and that whatever process builds the Cortana icon cache, is either unable to find the application manifest files, or is otherwise consuming them incorrectly, and thus it does not build the icon cache with the appropriate application icons.